CosmoNaught/mamba2-jax/README.md

 **JAX Ecosystem [[3]](#references) [[4]](#references) :**
 - The JAX, Flax, and Optax teams at Google for the excellent frameworks
 - The broader JAX community for tools and support

+> NOTE: I (Cosmo Santoni) am not affiliated with the original authors of Mamba2 paper nor PyTorch, HuggingFace, Google, JAX or Flax teams.
+I am an independent researcher at Imperial College London.s

 ## References